 Pursuant to our charter, our Audit Committee shall review on an on-going basis for potential conflicts of interest, and approve if appropriate, all our "Related Party Transactions" as required by of NASDAQ Rule 4350(h).
 For purposes of the Audit Committee Charter, "Related Party Transactions" shall mean those transactions required to be disclosed pursuant to SEC Regulation S-K, Item 404.
-The Company had a related party receivable balance of \$103,017 and \$58,017 as of December 31, 2016 and 2015, respectively.
-This related party receivable reflects a percent of labor that our former Chief Scientific Officer, Dr. Schreiber performed on the behalf of Pelican.
+The Company had a related party receivable balance of \$0 and \$103,017 as of December 31, 2017 and 2016, respectively.
+This related party receivable in 2016 reflects a percent of labor that our former Chief Scientific Officer, Dr. Schreiber performed at the time Pelican was our former subsidiary.

-The following is a summary of transactions since January 1, 2015 to which we have been a party in which the amount involved exceeded the lesser of \$120,000 or one percent of the average of our total assets at the end of the most recent completed fiscal year (\$80,000) and in which any of our executive officers, directors or beneficial holders of more than five percent of our capital stock had or will have a direct or indirect material interest, other than compensation arrangements which are described under the section of this Annual Report on Form 10-K entitled "Management-Non-Employee Director Compensation" and "Management - Executive Compensation."
+The following is a summary of transactions since January 1, 2016 to which we have been a party in which the amount involved exceeded \$120,000 and in which any of our executive officers, directors or beneficial holders of more than five percent of our capital stock had or will have a direct or indirect material interest, other than compensation arrangements which are described under the sections "2017 Director Compensation" and "Executive Compensation"